 Summertime is much slower for both traffic and sales, but I am working on new camping booklets that would be great for Summer Camp and hope to release in the next few months.

-Asia Crawford (from Vancouver, BC, Canada) started Frugal and Frills almost 4 years ago.
+Asia Crawford (from Vancouver, BC, Canada) started Frugal and Frills over 4 years ago.

 My name is Asia Crawford and I am a Motherhood, Life, and Travel blogger that resides in Vancouver, Canada.
 I am a wife and mother to two sweet little girls aged 4 and 2!